markshperkin/SwimmingPoseEstimation/README.md

 Leveraging HRNet's ability to maintain high-resolution representations throughout the process, this project aims to overcome these obstacles and achieve accurate keypoint detection.

 ## Project Report
-Please click [here](https://github.com/user-attachments/files/18137701/ProjectReport.1.pdf) to see the final project report made for Neural Networks class under Professor Narayanan.
+Please click [here](https://github.com/user-attachments/files/18137701/ProjectReport.1.pdf) to see the final project report.

 ## Data Collection
 The dataset for this project was collected from the **University of South Carolina Swim and Dive Team**.
 The athletes' performances were recorded during training sessions to generate a comprehensive dataset for underwater pose estimation.